Mariomte41/Mariomte41/README.md

 - products and dataframes, reporting and insights using Python, SQL and Excel
 - 🌱 I’m currently learning about Data visualization and using machine learning processes
 - to automate data analysis using python
-- 💞️ I’m looking to collaborate on a
 - 📫 How to reach me: My number is 8124149803 and this is my [Indeed profile](https://profile.indeed.com/?hl=es_MX&co=MX&from=gnav-notifcenter)